 How to Prepare For A Glucose Test: Explained

-• The two types of glucose tests are a fasting glucose test and a two-step glucose tolerance test, both of which measure blood glucose levels.
+• There are two types of glucose tests: a fasting glucose test and a two-step glucose tolerance test.

 • There are minimal risks associated with glucose testing, such as bleeding, fainting, multiple punctures to locate veins, hematoma, and infection.